Skip to content

 • It is affected by temperature and humidity which reduces its effectiveness.

-5. Cleaning the pantry thoroughly
+5. Cleaning the Pantry Thoroughly

 Cleaning the pantry starts with completely emptying its contents.
 All foods showing clear signs of contamination ought to be discarded.